 Many folks don't think about transportation costs when planning to visit San Francisco on a budget, but they can add up.
 Every ride on the cable car alone will set you back $5 per person.
 A Muni Passport costs about the same as two cable car rides, but it's also good for unlimited travel on the cable cars, historic streetcars and buses.
 Some of the discount admission cards mentioned above include it, or you can buy them at these locations.

 If you want to try an expensive restaurant, but you're on a strict budget, lunch prices are often lower than dinner.
 Or try one of my favorite strategies: get a really cheap lunch and spend most of your meal budget for dinner.
-Every January and June, many of San Francisco's top restaurants participate in the Dine About Town program, offering special, fixed price meals for discounted prices.
+Every January and June, many of San Francisco's top restaurants participate in San Francisco Restaurant Week, offering special, fixed price meals for discounted prices.

 Be Smart About Getting to Downtown from SFO